-Greenlink is a proposed interconnector linking the power markets in foreat Brital and lerland.
-TECHNOLOGY: Greentink will employ high voltage direct current voltage source converter (HVC VSC) technology to link the two power systems.
-HVDC has been selected over an alternating current (AC) connection, because AC is technically difficult over this distance, HVDC has lower unit costs, can be much more easily controlled according to trading and market requirements, and has much lower losses.
-In addition the Irish and GP dird systems are not synchronised and therefore can only be connected via HVDC.
-The VSC technology (as compared to older current source converters) requires less reinforcement to the AC grid at the connection points, as well as allowing very rapid change of flow direction and reactive power.
+power markets in Great Britain and Ireland.

+TECHNOLOSY: Genetitive will employ hish voltage direct current voltage source converter (PVOC VSI technology to link the two power systems.
+I MOZ technology to link the two power systems.
+I MOZ the state of the sense alcet and technology disconnection, because AC is technically difficult this distance, I MOZ has lower unit costs, can be much more easily controlled according to trading and market requirements, and has much lower losses.
+In addition the Irish and GB grid systems and market requirements, and has much lower connected via HVOC.
+The VSI technology (as compared to older current source compared to order current source convertes) requires less reinforcement to the AC grid at the connection points, as well as allowing very rapid carrying out initial feasibility work for the Greeniti interconnector between Pembroke, Pembrokeshire in Wales, and Great Island, County Wesford in Ireland.
+Throughout the pre planning phase of the project we will be consulting all key stakeholders' ensure that they can input into the development process.
+The project will require planning permission.

-This flexibility is highly valued by system operal when managing grid stability and in providing ancillary/system services.
-The connection betw the new converter stations will all be undergrou and subsea cables with no new overhead lines.
+This flexibility is highly valued by system operator when managing grid stability and in providing ancillary/system services.
+The connection betwee the new converter stations will all be underground and subsea cables with no new overhead lines.